MusicDataset/md_homepage/content/musics/n/NocturneinE-flatMajorOp.55No.2(1)-Frédéric Chopin.md

 ---
-title: Frédéric Chopin - Nocturne in E-flat Major Op.
+title: Nocturne in E-flat Major Op.
 55 No. 2 (1)
 description: This is the description for Nocturne in E-flat Major Op.
 55 No. 2 by Frédéric Chopin
 composers: [Frédéric Chopin]
 periods: [Romantic]